learn-co-students/technical-coach-escalating-an-issue-learn-experts-testing-batch/README.md

 ## What kinds of issues should be reported?

-### Admissions - Through the 'Assign to Enrollments' Button
+### Non-lab Questions - refer the student to the correct department

 - Questions about the course and admissions
   - How long does the course take?